railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 Each record in a Open ERP database carries a note of its history.
 You can find out who it was created by and when that occurred, and who last modified it and when that occurred.
-Click the :guilabel:`View Log` icon at the top right of any form in the web client (but only when it's read- only, not when it's editable) to display a dialog box showing this information, as shown in the figure :ref:`fig-sflow`.
+Click the :guilabel:`View Log` link at the right of any form in the web client to display a dialog box showing this information, as shown in the figure :ref:`fig-log`.
 It can help you identify who to contact if there are any problems with the data in the records.

 .. index::